MounikaPeddapoondra/Bank-Churn-SQL-Analysis/README.md

 ##  Project Overview

-This project analyzes **bank customer data** using **MS SQL Server** to uncover insights into financial behaviour, credit utilization, income patterns, and customer risk levels.
+This project aims to analyse bank customer data to uncover insights about financial behaviour, credit utilization, income patterns, and risk assessment.
+Instead of focusing on churn or retention, the project emphasizes:

-Although the dataset is related to bank churn, the focus of this project is on **financial analytics and risk assessment**, rather than churn prediction.
-The analysis demonstrates how SQL can be used to support data-driven decision-making in the **Banking & Financial Analytics domain**.
+The Banking and Financial Analytics domain revolves around using data-driven insights to optimize banking operations, enhance customer experience, and mitigate risks.
+Banks collect vast amounts of data from customer transactions, credit histories, and financial behaviour, which are analysed to make informed business decisions.
+In this domain, various analytical techniques are used to understand customer segmentation, assess credit risk, detect fraud, and improve financial product offerings.
+The primary goal is to enhance financial stability while maximizing customer retention and profitability.

 ---